University of Texas at El Paso Academic Catalog

 Total Hours30

-Students in the Non-Thesis Project Option must take 36 hours approved by the Graduate Advisor Program Director, which include MME 5396 Graduate Projects and MME 5397 Graduate Projects.
-In addition, the degree plan can include three (3) credit hours of approved coursework in areas outside the Metallurgical and Materials Engineering Program or three (3) credit hours of Individual Studies.
+Students in the Non-Thesis Project Option must take 36 hours , which include MME 5396 Graduate Projects and MME 5397 Graduate Projects.
+The student is allowed to enroll in three (3) credit hours of approved coursework in areas outside the Metallurgical and Materials Engineering Program or three (3) credit hours of Individual Studies in place of one three-credit hour elective course.
 A report must be submitted to the supervising project instructor.
-The project courses (MME 5396 Graduate Projects and MME 5397 Graduate Projects) cannot be counted toward requirements in the Thesis Option.
-All students must successfully complete all program courses with at least a 3.0 GPA or better.
+The project courses MME 5396 Graduate Projects and MME 5397 Graduate Projects can not be counted toward requirements in the Thesis Option.
+All courses require a grade of C or better and a minimum GPA of 3.0 is required for graduation.

 MME 5396